expo/fyi/android-app-size.md

 When you build an APK with Gradle in a React Native project, the default behavior is to create a universal binary, which contains all the resources for all the different device types that your app supports.
 For example, it includes asset for every screen size, every CPU architecture, and every language, even though a single device will only need one of each.
 This means you can share this one file with anybody to install directly to their device, perhaps with [Orbit](https://expo.dev/orbit) or `adb` directly, and that will work.

-Of course, if you're running an incredibly popular app store that serves millions of users, you don't want to send the same 50mb file to every single user, especially if they're only going to use a fraction of the resources in the APK.
+Of course, if you're running an incredibly popular app store that serves millions of users, you don't want to send the same 50 MB file to every single user, especially if they're only going to use a fraction of the resources in the APK.
 This is why the Google Play Store and other app stores have a feature called "App Bundles" (Android) that allows you to upload a single binary and then the store will generate a custom binary for each user based on their device's needs.

 ## AABs (Android App Bundles)